MHenderson/homepage/content/post/2020-05-03-handwriting-to-text-with-vision-api-and-r/index.md

 ## 0. Install the cloud SDK

-We need the `glcoud` tool
+You need the `glcoud` tool
 to configure authentication.

-The instructions are here:
+The installation instructions are here: https://cloud.google.com/sdk/docs/install
-https://cloud.google.com/sdk/docs/install

 ## 1. Create project